parallel/firestylus/Readme.md

 simultaneously.

-FireStylus (like FireSass) only works in the html pane of firebug, the others, such as the css pane won't work due to firebug limitations.
+FireStylus (like FireSass) only works in the html pane of firebug, the others, such as the css pane won't work.

 ## Credits